 She'd gotten them anyway.
 She always got her way in the end.

 Now, though… She sighed with impatience and confusion.

 "Zuzu, what are you doing?"

 He didn't look at her, shifting slightly to the right instead.
-Driven by curiosity, she leant to the side, catching sight of a snarling pile of fur and feathers.
-Wet strings of drool hung from snarling jaws, the creature's eyes alight with a feral rage.
+Driven by curiosity, she leant over to the side, catching sight of a snarling pile of fur and feathers as she did so.
+Wet strings of drool hung from snarling jaws, and the creature's eyes were alight with a feral rage.

 "Oh.
 A hawkhound."
 She murmured.
 "I've never seen one in real life."